Harrods Buenos Aires: Store closure

-Restoration
+Possible reopening and building restoration

-The interior was partially restored and reopened in 2003 to host periodic art festivals and other cultural events, and among the more notable events hosted at the location were the 10th and 11th Buenos Aires Tango Festival, in 2008 and 2009.
+In 2003 the interior was partially restored and reopened in 2003 to host periodic art festivals and other cultural events, in 2008 & 2009 the 10th & 11th Buenos Aires Tango Festival's were held in the restored zone.

 Representatives from CBC Interconfianz announced in March 2009 that permits had been filed with city authorities to fully refurbish Harrods Buenos Aires (which can presently operate under that name only in Argentina), and to reopen the landmark department store.

+A project to restore the entire store and reopen Harrods was approved in 2010 with a planned opening date of 2013.
+The reopened store was planned to have a tearoom and five floors of sales space then above that four floors of offices and a hotel.

+In 2019 it was revealed that the store building would be renovated and turned into co-working and co-living spaces which would include the restoration of the building which would take three years and cost $60 million.